Creating opportunity for all

-Everyone deserves the opportunity to succeed, to find good work, and a safe community built around great schools.
-Like many of you, I grew up without wealth or privilege.
-When I was six a robber broke into my father’s office where my dad was working late, and killed him.
-My brother and I were placed in foster homes, where I lived for twelve years until I graduated high school.
+Everyone deserves the opportunity to succeed, to find good work, and live in safe community built around great schools.
+Like many Alaskans, I grew up without wealth or privilege.
+When I was six, a robber broke into my father’s office where my dad was working late, and killed him.
+I grew up in foster homes, where I lived for twelve years until I graduated high school.
 But I had good public schools, and the opportunity to succeed – things I believe everyone deserves, regardless of life circumstances.
 I believe in the equal right to liberty and justice for all.

-My wife Kelly and I have had great opportunity in our 33 years in Fairbanks (1988-1989) and Anchorage.
+My wife Kelly and I have had many opportunities in our 33 years in Fairbanks (1988-1989) and Anchorage.
 I’ve been fortunate to find good work, including as an Assistant Attorney General on Alaska’s civil prosecution of Exxon after the disastrous Exxon Valdez Oil Spill.
-Kelly has made her way as a loved hospital physical therapist.
-We’ve found good opportunities in this state.
-Those opportunities are disappearing.
+Kelly has made her way as a much-loved hospital physical therapist.
+We’ve been fortunate.
+For many Alaskans, opportunities are disappearing.

-I’m running because you deserve a brighter future.
+I’m running for governor because Alaskans deserve a brighter future.

-Governor Dunleavy has made life, and the chance to succeed, harder for people in both our large and small communities.
-He’s violated Alaska law by not sending out millions of dollars we owe to local communities, forcing many of them to raise your local property taxes to pay for state obligations.
-His cuts have damaged a University that’s been forced to eliminate vocational education (job training certificates) and higher education courses.
-His attack on the University of Alaska has taken money out of the economy, which then doesn’t get spent at our small businesses.
-It’s damaged our ability to train Alaska workers needed by Alaska businesses.
+Governor Dunleavy has made life in Alaska, and the chance to succeed, harder for people in both large and small communities.
+He’s violated Alaska law by not distributing millions of dollars owed to local communities, forcing many of them to raise local property taxes to pay for state obligations.
+His cuts have damaged a university that’s been forced to eliminate vocational education (job training certificates) and higher education courses.
+His attack on the University of Alaska has taken money out of the economy, money that doesn’t get spent at small businesses.
+It’s damaged the ability to train Alaska workers needed by Alaska businesses.
 It’s damaged the opportunity to succeed.

 Being born without privilege or wealth shouldn’t be a barrier to job training, college and success.